Are the ‘conventional’ real estate lead magnets dead?

 1) Exclusive Property Lists of Different Categories

-This type of real estate lead magnet is especially popular with real estate agents and brokers.
+This real estate lead magnet type is especially popular with agents and brokers.

 2) Ebooks: Buyers Guide, Sellers Guide, and How-Tos